muhib116/wooEasyLife/readme.txt

 Yes, you can block customers directly from the plugin's blacklist feature.

-= Is this plugin compatible with my courier service? = Woo Life Changer supports integration with multiple courier services.
+= Is this plugin compatible with my courier service? = Woo Easy Life supports integration with multiple courier services.
 Check the integration settings for supported providers.

 == Changelog ==